kubeshop/testkube/docs/tests-creating.md

     type: scriptExecutio
 ```

-Your `Test` from now is defined, you can start running testing workflows from now.
+Your `Test` is now defined and you can start running testing workflows.